 AL: Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow, Level Found: is highest level detected of all test results for a particular contaminant, MCL: Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology, MCLG: Maximum Contaminant Level Goal, or the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety, ND: Non-detect, levels found were lower than detection limits, Detection Range: Shows the lowest and highest levels found during a testing period, if only one sample was taken, then this number equals the Level Found, RAA: Running Annual Average, or the average of sample analytical results for samples taken during the previous four calendar quarters.
-Sample results from CY2020 are included in the RAA value until all 4 quarters in 2021 are collected.
 90th percentile: For lead and copper testing.
 10% of test results are above this level and 90% are below this level, HAL: Health Advisory Level Provides information on contaminants that can cause human health effects and are known or anticipated to occur in drinking water.
 EPA's health advisories are non-enforceable and non-regulatory.

-Abbreviations
+Abbreviations:

-N/A: not applicable. ppb: parts per billion, $\mu g/L$ : micrograms per liter, ppm: parts per million, mg/L: milligrams per liter, ppt: parts per trillion; TTHM: Total Trihalomethanes, HAA5: Haloacetic Acids
+N/A: not applicable.
+PPB: parts per billion or micrograms per liter, PPM: parts per million or milligrams per liter, mg/L: milligrams per liter, TTHM: Total Trihalomethanes, HAA5: Haloacetic Ac-